libsl3 1.3.51003

 History

-libsl3 stared as a C++98 project long time ago.
-Later, when C++11 was new, it became a modern C++11 interface to sqlite.
-Today, libsl3 it's still around.
-A C++ interface for SQLite.
+libsl3 started as a C++98 project a long time ago.
+Later, when C++11 was new, it became a modern C++11 interface to SQLite.
+Today, libsl3 is still around: a C++ interface for SQLite.
+Active development happens rarely, but the library is still maintained and updated when required.

 Installation